 A diamond’s cut grade is an objective measure of a diamond’s light performance, or the amount of sparkle a diamond has.
-A diamond’s overall proportions, as well as the size and position of its facets, make up the cut.
-The consistency and balance of these can greatly affect how the stone captures light and reflects it back to the eye.
-When a diamond is cut with the proper proportions, light enters the diamond and is returned through the top of the diamond.
-If a diamond is too shallow, light will escape from the bottom of the stone.
-If it is cut too deep, light will escape out the sides.
+A diamond’s overall proportions and the size and position of its facets make up the cut.
+These factors can greatly affect how the stone captures light and reflects it back to the eye.

 When diamonds are formed with traces of other minerals, rare and beautiful colors can result.
 These “fancy” colors range from blue and brilliant yellow to red, brown, pale green, pink, and violet.
 Because of their rarity, colored diamonds are highly desirable and typically more valuable.

 A diamond’s clarity is measured by the existence or absence of visible imperfections.
-Surface blemishes or internal imperfections, even those seen only under magnification, affect a diamond’s value.
+Surface blemishes, inclusions, or internal imperfections, even those seen only under magnification, affect a diamond’s value.
 The fewer imperfections, the more rare the diamond.
-These imperfections can come in the form of surface blemishes or inclusions inside the stone that developed while the crystal grew, naturally.

 Clarity levels begin with flawless (FL, IF), followed by very, very slight (VVS1, VVS2), very slight (VS1, VS2), slightly included (SI1, SI2), and included (I1, I2, and I3).